weplay/sprite/README.md

   - `sprites_class:` defines the class name that gets added to all sprite stylesheet rules (defaults to `sprites`)
   - `default_format:` defines the default file image format of the generated files. (defaults to `png`)
   - `default_spacing:` defines the default pixel spacing between sprites (defaults to 0)
+  - `resize_to:` width and height (in the format "120x60") to resize all source images to before composition. (defaults to no nil, or no resizing)
   - `class_separator:` used to generated the class name by separating the image name and sprite name (defaults to `-`)

 * `images:` section provides an array of configurations which define which image files are built, and where they get their sprites from. each image setup provides the following config options: